-Ginger root is a very well-known spice that has been used in cooking all over the world.
-There are many benefits of ginger; most notably, it aids in curing the symptoms of nausea.
-Ginger tea also has a lot of beneficial effects, especially with coughs and colds.
-Ginger candies can help in alleviating symptoms of motion sickness and morning sickness.
+Ginger root is a well-known spice used in cooking all over the world.
+It has many benefits; most notably, it aids in curing the symptoms of nausea.
+It's tea also has a lot of beneficial effects, especially with coughs and colds.
+Ginger candies can help alleviate symptoms of motion sickness and morning sickness.

 - 2 cups ginger (sliced into ⅛-inch thick and 1-inch wide pieces)

 - 4 cups sugar

 - Place the slices of ginger in a pot.
 Pour enough water over them, so that all the pieces are immersed.

 - Boil this over medium heat for about 5-6 minutes.
 Then, drain all the water.

 - Repeat this process for 3-4 times to make the ginger mild in flavor.